TMG (BETAINE ANHYDROUS) Overview Information

 - Sunburn.
 Early research suggests that applying a specific betaine-containing cream (Physiogel Al) daily for one month before ultraviolet (UV) light exposure can reduce redness caused by UV rays.
 However, applying this cream only 20 minutes before exposure does not have any effect.

 - Nervous system disorder called Rett syndrome.
 Early research suggests that taking a combination of folate and betaine daily for 12 months does not improve growth, development, or function in girls with Rett syndrome.

 - Weight loss.
 In one small study, adding betaine anhydrous to a low-calorie diet did not produce extra weight loss in obese adults

 TMG (BETAINE ANHYDROUS) Side Effects & Safety

-Betaine anhydrous is safe for most people.
+Betaine anhydrous is LIKELY SAFE for most children and adults when taken by mouth appropriately.
 It can cause some minor side effects.
 These include nausea, stomach upset, and diarrhea.